 - Does your movie already have an audience?

-Here are a two ideas to help you see if your film has a niche audience.
+Here are two ideas to help you see if your film has a niche audience.

 If you have difficulty finding built-in audiences for your subject, you may have to broaden your search.
-For example, instead of focusing on “purple pinecones” you may need to focus on “pinecones.”
+For example, instead of “purple pinecones,” you may need to focus on “pinecones.”
 Make sense?

-Assuming you find websites, forums and publications, you’re in good shape.
+Finding websites, forums, and publications that appeal to your audience is also a good idea.
 Make a list of these publications.
 Then reach out to the editors and community managers and build a relationship.
 When your film is ready, these people will help you spread word of mouth.

 Knowing your niche audience lets you craft a targeted marketing message.
 And depending on your stage of production, this will help you generate crowdfunding income, test your concept, and eventually use targeted promotions to reach your ideal viewers.

-In short, being able to find the niche audience for your film can lead to much better results for your film and your filmmaking future.
+In short, finding the niche audience for your film can lead to much better results for your movie and your filmmaking future.
 Don’t ignore it.
 And if you like this sort of filmmaking stuff, make sure you check out this filmmaker guide.